ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ### Using kcat with {{site.data.keyword.messagehub}}
 {: #big-data-log-analytics-kafkatools}

 The streaming job is currently idle and awaiting messages.
-In this section, you will configure the tool [kcat](https://github.com/edenhill/kcat) to work with {{site.data.keyword.messagehub}}. kcat allows you to produce arbitrary messages from the terminal and send them to {{site.data.keyword.messagehub}}.
+In this section, you will configure the tool [kcat](https://github.com/edenhill/kcat){: external} to work with {{site.data.keyword.messagehub}}. kcat allows you to produce arbitrary messages from the terminal and send them to {{site.data.keyword.messagehub}}.
 Below the Kafka message feed will be persisted in your data lake on {{site.data.keyword.cos_full_notm}} .

-1. Either [install kcat](https://github.com/edenhill/kcat) on your machine or use it via Docker.
+1. Either [install kcat](https://github.com/edenhill/kcat){: external} on your machine or use it via Docker.
 2. Change into a new directory and create a text file named `kcat.config` with the following contents.
 The value for `bootstrap.servers` is the comma-separated list of brokers from the **es-for-log-analysis** service credentials created earlier in the {{site.data.keyword.messagehub}} service without any quotes, brackets, or newline characters.
    ```sh
    bootstrap.servers=<value of property kafka_brokers_sasl in your credentials>